ssubong75/Grok_Chameleon/README.md

 2. Set the library path by choosing either a new folder or an existing Grok Chameleon library folder.
 3. Add your account from the lower-left corner of the app.
 The Build account will be registered automatically as part of the process.
 4. Select **Total Account** and complete the Imagine sign-in.
    - The app will automatically continue to the Build page.
-Select **Allow**, then approve the x.ai permission request.
+Select **Allow**.
    - Wait briefly.
 The page will close automatically when account registration is complete.

 ## Media Viewer Controls